GerritCodeReview/summit_2019/sessions/performance.md

-# Towards a lightning-fast Gerrit
+# Building a lightning-fast Gerrit

 Gerrit users expect their code-review tool of choice to be fast.
 Rightfully so!